Are you tired of constantly having clutter enter your home?

 Tired of constantly drowning in junk mail?
 The good news is that you can remove yourself from junk mail lists.
-If you live in the United States, you can opt-out from receiving junk mail at the FTC’s website.
+If you live in the United States, you can learn more about opting-out from receiving junk mail at the FTC’s website by clicking here.
 If you live in another country or region, check with your local municipality for details on how to unsubscribe from junk mail lists.

 Cancel a handful of magazine subscriptions.

 What to do with those stacks and stacks of magazine subscriptions sitting around your home or office?
 Why not cancel two, three, four, or five subscriptions?
 Not only will you save precious money, but you’ll free up valuable space in your home.
 Still interested in receiving magazine subscriptions?
 Opt for a paperless, digital subscription via tablet or other digital devices.

 Ask for receipts to be emailed to you.

 Say goodbye to all those bits of paper flying around your desk and in your bags.
 Many stores now offer digital receipts that can be sent to you via email.
 It’s worth inquiring about this practice at your favorite shopping locations, especially if it’s a store you frequent daily, weekly, or monthly.

 Break down shipping boxes and containers as soon as possible.

 Psst, you don’t need to live among the shipping boxes and containers in your home!
 Break down, cut up, and recycle boxes and containers as soon as you receive a package or parcel delivery.
 Don’t forget to collect and appropriately recycle bubble wrap, packing peanuts, and packing paper, too.